DrAlbertCruz/CMPS-356-Lab-1/README.md

 * The book example is actually in propositional logic, not first order logic.
 You will need to create a dummy function for each term.
 For example: `item(y)`.
 * Do not forget to upload your source code files to Moodle.

+## Requirements for Check Off

+* This lab must be checked off in person
+* For full credit, show the instructor your Prolog source code and demonstrate inference in Prolog